 Do not want to meet your prospective date online?
 How about an activities club, where the focus is social activities and sporting events?
 Or a dinner club, where 6 or 8 single people meet for a nice dinner and conversation once a month?
 Maybe you would feel more comfortable at a church or synagogue singles night.
 Or maybe it is time to enlist the help of your friends, who probably know some terrific single people you have not yet met.

 Dating is just as nerve wracking now as it always has been.
 After many years of marriage, you may feel that you are out of the loop or that the rules have changed.
 They may have a bit, but the best advice has stayed the same, just be yourself.
 If you want to meet someone face to face, there are still plenty of opportunities.

-You may wonder about what has changed in the dating world.
-Who should pay the next time?
-Is it okay for you to call him?
+You may wonder what has changed in the dating world.
+Who should pay?
+Is it okay for you to call?
 How soon is too soon to invite your new friend to your home for an intimate dinner?
-How can you let him know you are interested without seeming too forward?
-And how do you let her know that you find her irresistibly attractive?
+How can you let your new friend know you are interested without seeming too forward?
+And how do you flirt?

 The truth is, there are never perfect answers to these questions, so just go with what feels right to you.

 Here are a few simple suggestions:

 According to Iris, who lives in an upper-middle class community in Southern California, "...the Net is how the world is meeting."
 She says almost all of her single girlfriends use the Internet as a resource for meeting men.

 Rich of Boston adds a caveat.
 "It's really just an anonymous 'singles club.'
 People on the Internet can hide behind that anonymity.
 They can be whoever they want to be.
 If you feel that something just isn't right, then go with your hunch.
 Don't get caught up in the fantasy life of the person you're chatting with."